Stack in C++ STL

 push(g) – Adds the element ‘g’ at the top of the stack – Time Complexity : O(1)

-pop() – Deletes the top most element of the stack – Time Complexity : O(1)
+pop() – Deletes the most recent entered element of the stack – Time Complexity : O(1)

 - Include the std namespace in our code to use its classes without calling it.

 - Call the main() function.
 The program logic should be added within this function.

 - Create a stack to store integer values.